The Layoff Lady

 Filling in these fields on your LinkedIn profile will make it an even more valuable tool as you build and grow your professional network:

 • Profile Photo: This is the primary image, displayed in a circular frame, that represents you on LinkedIn.
 It should be a headshot—a photo featuring a recent picture of you focused on your face.
-You don’t need to suit up for this either.
-Just make sure you’re pictured solo and you look pleasant and hirable.
+You don’t need to suit-up for this either.
+Make sure you’re pictured solo, and the photo has the look and feel that best represents you.

-• Background Photo: When someone views your LinkedIn profile, they’ll see your Profile Photo, front and center, and your background photo along the top of your profile.
+• Background Photo: When someone views your LinkedIn profile, they’ll see your profile photo, front and center, and your background photo along the top of your profile.
 Be sure to include a background photo aligned with your professional brand.
-You can even use a tool like Canva to add personalized details to your background.
+You can even use a tool like Canva to personalize your background.

-• Headline: Your headline defaults to your last job title.
-I suggest updating it since this is such a high-value space.
-Consider including your target job title first, then including additional keywords (like skills, focus areas, and your field).
-Realize that when you comment on someone’s post, they will see your name and the first part of your headline.
+• Headline: Your headline defaults to your current job title and company name.
+Since this is a high-value space, I suggest personalizing this text based on your LinkedIn goals.
+For example, if you're job searching, consider including your target job title and your most relevant skills.
+Keep in mind that when you comment on someone's post, they will see your name and the first part of your headline.
+Overall, the keywords in your headline impact your findability on LinkedIn.

-• Experience: Here, you can highlight your recent work experience.
-For each job, fill in the required fields, including dates of employment.
-For the description, I suggest putting a sentence or two about what you did and including keywords to highlight your skills further.
+• Experience: List your recent work experiences and share a few details on each role.
+For each job, fill in the required fields, including your dates of employment.
+For the description, include a sentence or two about what you did and keywords to highlight your skills further.
+Consider focusing on your last 10-15 years of work experience.

-• Education: Include the schools attended and degrees earned here.
-I suggest leaving off years since they are an indicator of your age.
-Including your schools here is a great way to later connect with people who attended that school.
+• Education: Include the schools attended and degrees earned.
+I suggest leaving off years since they may cause people to speculate on your age or form opinions on your experience level.
+Adding schools attended here is a great starting point for connecting with others who attended those institutions.

 Your LinkedIn Profile: Next Level